TheVoronModder/2.4-Trident-Cross-Tension-Mod/README.md

 >
 >last but not least, huge shoutout to RCF (max zolin) for creating this amazing DIY 3d printer that is capable of SO much!
 >https://vorondesign.com/
+>

+>[!WARNING]
+> This project does not come with any warranty, if you choose to build/use one, you are doing this at your own risk!